gilch/drython/README.md

 ## s-expressions ##
 Tired of writing `lambda: progn(...)` over and over again in the shiny new DSL you implemented after reading the last section?
-That sure sounds like a boilerplate design pattern problem.
+That sure sounds like a boilerplate code problem.
 You need better abstractions again.

 Wouldn't it be easier if you could write functions that get their arguments unevaluated?